 Yes, all of the courses will count toward your degree.
 Should you choose to complete the Graduate Certificate first, all courses will apply toward the degree upon admission.

 How soon can I start?

-- Students who have a bachelor’s degree from an accredited U.S. institution, or the international equivalent as verified by World Education Services (WES), may matriculate at any time throughout the year and begin their studies almost immediately.
+- Students who have a bachelor’s degree from an accredited U.S. institution, or the international equivalent as verified by any organization approved by National Association of Credential Evaluation Services (NACES), may apply at any time throughout the year and begin their studies almost immediately.

 What is my first step?